hth313/OS4/doc/idioms.rst

 .. index:: call backs

-If we want to have optional code pointers, that is, the caller may not need to provide a call back at all, it can be done in two ways.
+We may want to have optional code pointers.
+That is, the caller may not need to provide a call back at all.
+This can be done in a couple of ways.
 We can either read the word and test it for 0.
-Such value is easy to test for and cannot be legal as it would take us to the first address of the page where there is data (XROM identity and FAT):
+Such value is easy to test for and cannot be legal anyway as it would take us to the first address of the page where there is data (XROM identity and FAT):

 .. code-block:: ca65